quay/claircore/docs/matching_vulns.md

 type Parser interface {
 	// Parse should take an io.ReadCloser, read the contents, parse the contents
-	// into a list of csec.Vulnerability structs and then return
+	// into a list of claircore.Vulnerability structs and then return
 	// the list.
 Parse should assume contents are uncompressed and ready for parsing.
-	Parse(contents io.ReadCloser) ([]*csec.Vulnerability, error)
+	Parse(contents io.ReadCloser) ([]*claircore.Vulnerability, error)
 }
 ```

 The reason we split fetching and parsing is to easily support offline modes of operation.
 A parser can be provided any io.ReadCloser allowing for simple scripts to be implemented for on demand parsing and indexing of CVE data.
-In order to run your updater on an interval and as part of the csec runtime you must implement both methods.
+In order to run your updater on an interval and as part of the claircore runtime you must implement both methods.

 ### Matchers

-Matcher(s) inform csec exactly how to match packages to vulnerabilities
+Matcher(s) inform claircore exactly how to match packages to vulnerabilities
 Matcher interface looks like this
 ```
 type Matcher interface {
 	// Interested informs the MatchController if implemented Matcher is interested in the
 	// provided package.
-	Interested(pkg *csec.Package) bool
+	Interested(pkg *claircore.Package) bool
 	// How informs the MatchController how it should match packages with vulnerabilities.
 	// MatchSource tells the MatchController to use the package's source name when querying vulnerabilities.
 	How() (MatchSource bool, Matchers []*vulnstore.Matcher)
 	// Decide informs the MatchController if the given package is affected by the given vulnerability.
 	// Typically this involves checking the "FixedInVersion" field.
-	Decide(pkg *csec.Package, vuln *csec.Vulnerability) bool
+	Decide(pkg *claircore.Package, vuln *claircore.Vulnerability) bool
 }
 ```

-An implemented Matcher must tell csec if they are interested in a specific package.
+An implemented Matcher must tell claircore if they are interested in a specific package.
 For instance a Ubuntu matcher maybe interested in a package if it's Distribution.Name == "Ubuntu".

 A Matcher must also tell us how to query the vulnerability database or as we call, the vulnstore.